arcomage/arcomage-hd/README.md

 ## Copyright

-The code of the Arcomage 2020 game: MIT License (c) 2020 Tom Chen.
+The code of the ArcoMage HD game: MIT License (c) 2021 Tom Chen.

 The assets, text, appearance and other copyrightable elements of the game: (c) 2001 The 3DO Company.